 What work has been done to date?

-The GTPA was developed in 2015.
-An initial validation of the GTPA against the Graduate Teacher Standards was undertaken in early 2016, and a Pilot was completed in the second half of 2016.
-The Trial of the GTPA has been informed by each of these activities.
-In 2017 a suite of web resources has been developed to support consistent communication and implementation.
+The Learning Sciences Institute Australia began development of the GTPA in 2015.
+An initial validation of the GTPA against the Graduate Teacher Standards was undertaken by the Queensland College of Teachers in 2016.
+The Trial of the GTPA occurred in 2017.
+A second validation of the GTPA against the Standards occurred as part of the much larger validation of the instrument in the Trial.
+A suite of web resources was developed to support consistent communication and implementation.

 Who is involved?